Lewis County, Kentucky

-Lewis County is a county located in the U.S. state of Kentucky.
+Lewis County is near the northeastern tip of the U.S. state of Kentucky.
+As of the 2020 census, the population was 13,080.
 Its county seat is Vanceburg.

 History

-The area presently bounded by Kentucky state lines was a part of the U.S. State of Virginia, known as Kentucky County when the British colonies separated themselves in the American Revolutionary War.
-In 1780, the Virginia legislature divided the previous Kentucky County into three smaller units: Fayette, Jefferson, and Lincoln.
-In 1791, this area was separated into the State of Kentucky; it became effective on June 1, 1792.
-From that time, the original three counties were divided several times.
-A portion of Fayette County was split off as Bourbon County in 1785; a portion of Bourbon was split off as Mason County in 1788; in 1806 the present Lewis County was split off from Mason.
-The new county was named for Meriwether Lewis.
+Kentucky was part of Virginia until 1792.
+The District of Kentucky began with three counties: Fayette, Jefferson and Lincoln and Fayette.
+Part of Fayette County was split off as Bourbon County in 1785; a portion of Bourbon was split off in 1788 as Mason County; in 1806 Lewis County was split off from Mason and named for Meriwether Lewis of the Lewis and Clark Expedition.

-The county's hilly country, heavily forested, has produced some of the nation's best oak lumber.
-Lumbering has been the county's principal economic activity from the start.

 The county's elevation ranges from 485 to 1400 feet above sea level.
+Its heavily forested hills and hollows have produced some of the nation's best oak lumber.
+Lumbering was long the county's principal economic activity; today the largest categories of employment are health care and social assistance (814 persons), construction (680) and manufacturing (600).

 Geography

-According to the U.S. Census Bureau, the county has a total area of 495 sqmi, of which 483 sqmi is land and 13 sqmi (2.5%) is water.
+According to the United States Census Bureau, the county has a total area of 495 sqmi, of which 483 sqmi is land and 13 sqmi (2.5%) is water.
 The county's northern border with Ohio is formed by the Ohio River.
 Its border with the river is the longest of all the Kentucky counties.